ivancunha/impact-magento2-code-challenge/README.md

 ## LOCAL DEV ENVIRONMENT

-To test this Magento installation on a local environment, follow these instructions:
+To test this Magento installation on a local environment, you can use your own environment or follow these instructions:

 Use this: https://github.com/markshust/docker-magento/